vanboxen/vanboxen.github.io/posts/Welcome file.md

 # HowTO install HUGO

+## Needs

-You will need first to have brew installed on your defviceFrom linux/mac just open the terminal and install it
+You will need first to have brew installed on your device so make sure that is up and running.
+Then from linux/mac just open the terminal and install HUGO.

     brew install hugo

+If everything was fine just check that it with:

+    hugo version

 # Most common topics